 Test was modified and a supplementary figure was added as follow:

 “As in this study we need a high statistical power to test our hypothesis, we considered only the most prevalent helminths, the oxyurids Syphacia obvelata and Aspiculuris tetraptera.
-Histograms presenting the distribution of other helminths counts can be found in Supplementary Figure S2.” (lines 148-151 new)
+Histograms presenting the distribution of other helminth counts can be found in Supplementary Figure S2.” (lines 148-151 new)

 C20.
 Lines 142-144: Eimeria primers: specify the source (it seems to be Jarquin-Diaz et al., 2019 and Ahmed et al. , 2019) as well as their universality for the three Eimeria species present in the HZ.